Charles Gitonga Maina

-Charles Gitonga Maina (born 1976) is a Kenyan-born former actor and basketball player.
+Charles Gìtonga Maina (born 1976) is a Kenyan-born former actor and basketball player.
 He is best known for his co-starring role in the 1994 film The Air Up There.

 Early life

-Charles Gitonga Maina was born in the Buruburu neighborhood of Nairobi, Kenya.
+Charles Gìtonga Maina was born in the Buruburu neighborhood of Nairobi, Kenya.
 His father was an auditor with a telecommunications firm and his mother was a nurse.
 Maina is the third of four children, and belongs to the Kikuyu ethnic group.
 At the age of 14, he learned to play basketball playing barefoot with friends on a dirt court.
 In 1991, Maina won the 1991 Nairobi Slam Dunk Championship.
 Although he originally wanted to study computers and business at the University of Nairobi, Maina decided to pursue basketball instead.

 The Air Up There

 At the age of 17, Maina heard of auditions for the film The Air Up There.
 The film from Hollywood Pictures would feature a tall African basketball player as a prospect under the wing of an American coach, which would be played by Kevin Bacon.
 Maina auditioned for the lead role, describing himself as a "dunkaholic".
 According to director Paul Michael Glaser, this was part of what landed him the role.
 Maina and a friend were chosen among 46 other players, and flown to Los Angeles for a final audition.
 According to Maina, this was the first time he'd left Kenya.
 In the end, he was chosen for the lead role of Saleh, a member of the fictional Winabi tribe in Kenya (which were loosely based on the Samburu people) which is sought out by Bacon's character to play in the US.

 Most of the filming took place in Kenya and South Africa, with local cast and crew members.
 Former UCLA player and co-star Nigel Miguel said of Maina "He was just a sweet kid, and that's what was needed for this character".
 Former NBA MVP Bob McAdoo, who served as the film's technical advisor, saw potential for Maina to play college basketball in the US, saying "just seeing his enthusiasm and his size, I knew there was something there".
 Although the film received negative reviews, critics referred to Maina's performance as "warmly appealing".

 The year after the film was released, Maina guest starred in the episode "Lostland" of the television series SeaQuest DSV, as Professor Obatu and his ancestor Deucalion.